ChrisWeaver1/chrisweaver1.github.io/_posts/2020-07-21-encrypted-usb-share.md

     wipefs -a [/dev/sdb]
     ```
 1. Setup encryption
-    - Here I use the `aes-cbc-essiv:sha256` cipher option, there are other more secure choices, this one is often clasified as 'sufficient' and is good enough for what I am doing.
+    - Here I use the `aes-cbc-essiv:sha256` cipher option, there are other more secure choices, this one is often classified as 'sufficient' and is good enough for what I am doing.
     - Will be prompted to setup a password at this stage

     ```